 Beginners are not the only ones who need chord charts from time to time.
-Any player can need to a reference for some of the less common chords.
+Any player can need a reference for some of the less common chords.
 However, a full chord chart can be extremely confusing for a beginner, not to mention trying to read a Ukulele tab.
 Baritone ukulele chords are even harder to find and keep track of due to their alternate tuning.

-In this Ukulele Lesson we’ve eliminated any chords that would be to complicated or difficult to start with.
-Here are five easy baritone ukulele chords to learn first, and once you learn these, not only will you be able to play a great selection of songs, but you’ll be ready for more advanced songs and chords.
+In this ukulele lesson, we’ve eliminated any chords that would be too complicated or difficult to start with.
+Here are five easy baritone ukulele chords for beginners to learn first, and once you learn these, not only will you be able to play a great selection of songs, but you’ll be ready for more advanced songs and chords.

 The more common tuning for a Baritone Ukulele is a standard guitar tuning.
 The open notes are D-G-B-E, from the lowest pitched string to the highest.
 This style of baritone tuning is popular for guitarists and those wanting a little deeper sound than a traditional ukulele will provide.

 It is important to know these differences when looking at a chord diagram.
 If you’re in gcea tuning the root note for a baritone chord diagram will be completely wrong.